 Don’t have a car?
 NO EXCUSES

-Remember: steam is the ONLY WAY to DIRECTLY hydrate your vocal folds as it is inhaled.
-Smoke takes the same path, which is why it’s so bad for singer’s instruments.
-If you’re a singer and you’re still smoking, quit.
+Remember: the ONLY WAY to DIRECTLY hydrate your vocal folds is via inhalation.
+Anything you swallow (such as teas) takes a different path (the oesophagus) whereas the larynx is part of your respiratory system that uses the trachea.
+(Smoke takes the same path, which is why it’s so bad for singer’s instruments.
+If you’re a singer and you’re still smoking, quit).

 9. GO TO THE BLEEDIN’ DOCTOR ALREADY